sambatriste/netty-wiki-translation/New-and-noteworthy.md

 The bootstrap API has been rewritten from scratch although its purpose stays same; it performs the typical steps required to make a server or a client up and running, often found in boilerplate code.

-The new bootstrap also employs fluent interface.
+The new bootstrap also employs a fluent interface.

 ```java
 public static void main(String[] args) throws Exception {